 Among Allen’s victories was his lucrative International Championship win from November.

 Trump and O’Sullivan, meanwhile, collected the silverware in the first two events that make up this Coral Cup series – the World Grand Prix and the Players Championship respectively.

 All four are well capable of progressing from here to collect the £150,000 champion’s cheque that will be awarded on Sunday in Llandudno.

-Favourite O’Sullivan faces Trump in the Tour Championship semi-finals in what is sure to be a grandstand affair over the best of 19 frames.
+Favourite O’Sullivan faces Trump in what is sure to be a grandstand affair over the best of 19 frames.

 The “Rocket” will be hoping to enact some revenge on his fellow Englishman after painful title deciding losses in both the Northern Ireland Open and especially the Masters.

 Indeed, such is Trump’s lack of fear when playing O’Sullivan that he represents one of the few competitors on the circuit who has a relatively even head-to-head record with the five-time world champion.

 💬”You’ve got eight of the best players in the world and there’s no easy draws.”

 He felt he was down and out of it, but the @Coral World Grand Prix winner came from 8-5 down to stun Mark Williams and set up a semi-final tie against Ronnie O’Sullivan or Stuart Bingham tomorrow. pic.twitter.com/6GCjqIr0sb